gsotirchos/npower-sensors/README.md

 # Ubuntu 20.04 Raspberry Pi manual setup
-Edit `/boot/firmware/config.txt` and add the following two lines in order to:
+Edit `/boot/firmware/config.txt` in order to:
  1. Rotate virtual frame buffers (display) by 180 degrees, and
  2. Create an additional I2C bus to utilize pins 27 and 28.
 ```